augustovictor/software-architecture-specialization/README.md

     - In web services invocation is done with SOAP (Simple Object Access Protocol).
 A protocol specification that is based on XML.
 - Described
     - Done by WSDL (Web Services Description Language).
 This is also written in XML.
+        - Some of the most important parts of a WSDL are:
+            - Types (Data types used)
+            - Interfaces (Port types)
+                - Also describes what operations can be done and in what order in which the methods will be executed)
+                - The `bindings` category serves to bind interfaces to concrete implementations.
+                    - Bindings will dictate the form of the messages (document or RPC style).
+Also the protocols used to send the messages, and how the message is translated into xml.
+                - Services are defined concretly by bringing together interfaces and binding, and assigning them to endpoints or ports.
+Located with URIs.
     - This WSDL will describe the interface of how to interact with a service.
 Then a service requester can bind itself to this interface.
         - Binding: Act of generating the necessary code to interact with a service.
 - Published
-    - Doen by UDDI (Universal Description, Discovery, and Integration).
+    - Done by UDDI (Universal Description, Discovery, and Integration).
 These are used to build public or private registries for web services.
 - Discovered
     - Service requesters can look for a service by the WSDL descriptions or other aspects of the service.
 - Composed